Aigle Azur: 1970–2000

+The first Boeing 737-200s for proper charter flights were introduced into the fleet in the mid-1990s.
+This twin-engined jetliner was the only aircraft in service at the beginning of the new millennium although ships of the 300 and 400 series were added in the following years.
+These were followed by the Airbus A320-200, Airbus A321, and Airbus A319-100.
+The overall situation was different and worrying.

-Since 2001
+After 2001

 In 2001, Aigle Azur was in decline, with only two Boeing 737-200 aircraft.
-It was taken over by the GoFast group (a firm with specialties in freight, logistics, industrial projects and tourism), which invested capital into the company and updated its fleet, while primarily focusing on charter flights to Algeria.
+It was taken over by the GoFast group (a firm with businesses in freight, logistics, industrial projects and tourism), which invested into the company and updated the fleet, while primarily focusing on charter flights to Algeria.
 When Air Lib ceased trading, Aigle Azur opened regular routes to Algeria.
-It also benefited from the closing of Khalifa Airways, which had served Algeria from France along with Air Algeria.
+It also benefited from the closing of Khalifa Airways, which had served Algeria from France along with Air Algérie.

 In 2006, with open sky agreements in place in Morocco and Tunisia, the company was operating numerous regular flights to Morocco's main cities, notably Casablanca, Rabat, Marrakesh, Agadir, Fes, Tangier and Oujda.

-In 2007, Aigle Azur was offering 30 regular destinations from several French cities, and launched regular flights from Paris Orly to Djerba, Paris Orly to Rimini and Marseille to Sal, Cape Verde.
+In 2007, Aigle Azur was reaching 30 destinations from several French cities, and launched regular flights from Paris Orly to Djerba, Paris Orly to Rimini and Marseille to Sal, Cape Verde.
 It also rolled out electronic tickets.

-At the beginning of 2008, the company was able to add new destinations, with regular flights to Faro, in the south of Portugal and Bamako in Mali.
-At the end of April 2008, it received its third Airbus A319, registered as F-HBMI, increasing the size of its fleet to 11 aircraft.
-In June 2008, its loyalty programme, Azur Plus, was launched.

-In May 2009, the company received its first new Airbus A320^{2}, and its presence at the Paris Air Show enabled it to order a fourth Airbus A319 from Airbus a month later.
-This aircraft was delivered in April 2010.
-A fifth Airbus A319 was received in May 2010.

-In June 2010, the company announced its plan to open a route between Paris and Baghdad, starting from September 2010.
-In July 2010, Aigle Azur began a partnership with the Malian company Air Mali.
-This meant that Aigle Azur was able to begin selling flights to other African cities, particularly to Dakar, Abidjan and Brazzaville.
-The agreement came into effect as from 1 August 2010.
-On 30 October 2010, the company's inaugural flight to Baghdad took place.
-The airline opened reservations for Baghdad, with the first commercial flights beginning in mid-December 2010.
-This route was discontinued in mid-2011 due to a lack of reservations resulting from events in the country.
+At the beginning of 2008, the company was able to add new destinations, with regular flights to Faro, in the south of Portugal, and Bamako in Mali.
+At the end of April, it received its third Airbus A319, increasing the size of the fleet to 11 aircraft.
+In June, the loyalty programme, Azur Plus, was launched.
+In May 2009, the company received its first new Airbus A320^{2}, and its presence at the Paris Air Show enabled it to order a fourth Airbus A319 a month later.
+This aircraft was delivered in April 2010, fifth one in May.
+In July, Aigle Azur began a partnership with the Malian flag carrier Air Mali.
+This meant that Aigle Azur was able to sell flights to other African cities, particularly to Dakar, Abidjan and Brazzaville.
+The agreement came into effect from 1 August 2010.
+On 30 October, the company's inaugural flight to Baghdad took place.
+The airline opened reservations for this new destination, with the first regular flights beginning in mid-December 2010.
+This route was discontinued in mid-2011 due to a lack of reservations because of events and unrest in the country.